Equatorial Guinea's largest city Bata rocked by explosions | DW | 07.03.2021

-A series of explosions has left many people injured in the main city of Equatorial Guinea.
+A series of explosions has injured hundreds of people in the city of Bata in Equatorial Guinea.
+Many more are feared to be trapped under the rubble.

 Equatorial Guinea's largest city and main economic hub Bata was hit by four explosions on Sunday, local eyewitnesses reported.
 The cause of the blasts remains unknown.